-It is estimated that an additional \$644,000 will be recognized as closure and postclosure care expenses between the date of the balance sheet and the date the Sewer fund landfill is currently expected to be filled to capacity (the year 2029).
+It is estimated that an additional \$598,000 will be recognized as closure and postclosure care expenses between the date of the balance sheet and the date the Sewer fund landfill is currently expected to be filled to capacity (the year 2029).

 The landfill liability recorded by the governmental activities represents postclosure care costs only, as the closure costs have been contractually assumed by a third party in exchange for the future use of the landfill site.
-As of June 30, 2009, the landfill was closed and the City began to incur postclosure care costs in fiscal year 2009.
+As of June 30, 2009, the landfill was closed and the City began to incur postclosure care costs.